Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/puppet-warp/interactive.md

 ### Setting up the puppet warp.

-In order to achieve this, we need to utilize puppet warp in combination with SceneScript.
+In order to achieve this, we need to utilize puppet warping in combination with SceneScript.
 We start by creating a puppet warp on our *jelly* object.
 The geometry does not require any special attention.
 For the bone setup, our basic example only includes two bones: One static root bone which represents the outer areas of our jelly object and another bone in the center of the jelly object that has been configured to use **Spring simulation** in the **Bone Constraints**:

 ![Puppet Warp - Interactive Bone Setup](/img/puppet-warp/puppet_warp_interactive_bones.png)